 Now, granted, the word “trauma” is probably being used a tad recklessly here, and some of these assertions could be interpreted as insensitive to, say, soldiers returning home from Iraq.
 There may indeed by some over-psychologizing going on.
 And Lord knows that there’s very little visible difference between someone who has found a way to embrace their grief and someone who is simply hiding in it.
 But that doesn’t mean Epstein is off base when he claims that an element of trauma informs human nature on a foundational level (in the form of death), and that attempts to minimize or dismiss all echos of loss, however petty they may seem, are ill-founded.
 He is on very solid ground.

 In fact, if this all sounds like a page ripped from Tullian Tchividjian’s Glorious Ruin, that’s because it sort of is.
-One of the driving ideas in that wonderful little book (out in paperback Oct 1!) is simply that suffering and trauma are daily human realities.
+One of the driving ideas in that wonderful little book is simply that suffering and trauma are daily human realities.
 We may doff our hat and pretend these things are self-evident, but they aren’t.
 We struggle against this truth with every fiber of our beings, more often than not compounding it in the process.
 We cast suffering as the exception rather than the rule.
 We minimize and moralize it.
 We build all sorts of mental and religious architecture to avoid being honest about what’s actually occupying our emotional energy; whether we evade our trauma because it seems too trivial or because it seems too painful to dwell on, we’ll do anything but face it head-on.
 And as Tullian astutely points out, where there is no honesty with ourselves and others, honesty (and intimacy) with our Creator is elusive at best, and any talk of a relationship with God remains an abstraction.
 Of course, there are plenty of non-religious ways we minimize pain and trauma–we talk about the so-called “benefits” of anxiety, anger, depression, for example–but Tullian is at his best when exposing a few of the Christian ones:

 [We minimize pain when] we project a hierarchy of suffering onto God Himself… Translated into spiritual terms you might say, “I’m having a bad day, but at least I don’t have pancreatic cancer.
 God has too much on His plate for me to bother Him with my petty concerns.
 He clearly cares more about starving children than He does about my seasonal depression.”
 There may be something noble about keeping things in proper perspective, but soon we are dictating to God what He should or shouldn’t care about.
 And it is a slippery slope!
 Eventually we’ll edit our prayers along these lines, as though we were giving a political speech, rather than simply speaking with our heavenly Father.
 If the only things that qualify as suffering in your life are natural disasters or global warfare, you will soon find yourself plastering a smile on your face and nodding over-enthusiastically whenever someone asks you how you are doing.
 Shiny, happy Christians are insufferable, pun intended.